AguilarLagunasArturo/twitter-api-wrapper-for-scripting/README.md

 ```

 **Write script**
-You need to be inside the _twitter-api-wrapper-for-scripting_ directory
+You need to be inside the _twitter-api-wrapper-for-scripting_ directory.
 ```python
 # from TwitterAPI.TwitterAPIWrapper import TwitterAPI
 from TwitterAPIWrapper import TwitterAPI